sajal55/Packet-Sniffer/README.md

 ->Sniffers are programs that can capture/sniff/detect network traffic packet by packet and analyse them for various reasons.
 Commonly used in the field of network security.
 Wireshark is a very common packet sniffer/protocol analyzer.

-->Packet sniffers can be written in python too.